-[In general, for the case of a pure (first order) ordinary differential equation (ODE) system with n state variables and m output variables, we will have n+m unknowns in the simulation problem.
+[In general, for the case of a pure (first order) ordinary differential equation (ODE) system with n state variables and m output variables, we will have n+m unknowns during transient analysis.
 The ODE initialization problem has n additional unknowns corresponding to the derivative variables.
-At initialization of an ODE we will need to find the values of 2n+m variables, in contrast to just n+m variables to be solved for during simulation.]
+During initialization of an ODE we will need to find the values of 2n+m variables, in contrast to just n+m variables to be solved for during transient analysis.]